jonathanstowe/URI-Template/README.md

 ## Description

-This provides an implementation of
-[RFC 6570](https://tools.ietf.org/html/rfc6570) which allows for the definition of a URI through variable expansion.
+This provides an implementation of [RFC 6570](https://tools.ietf.org/html/rfc6570) which allows for the definition of a URI through variable expansion.

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation you should be able to install this with *zef* :

     # From the source directory